OpenCTI-Platform/opencti/docs/docs/administration/ontologies.md

 ## Vocabularies

 Open vocabularies are sets of terms and definitions that are agreed upon by the CTI community.
 They help to standardize the communication documentation of cyber threat information.
+This section allows you to customize a set of available fields by adding vocabulary.
+Almost all of the drop-down menus available in the entities can be modified from this panel.

 Open vocabularies in OpenCTI are mainly based on the [STIX standard](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_izngjy1g98l2).